vectordotdev/content-old/posts/loggingPython.md

 At times, things will go wrong with your software.
 The best you can do is to minimize the number of times this happens.
 When a user does reach out with an issue, the application logs serve as a source of truth of what the user has done and what has broken.

-#### Logging isn’t Perfect

-I find that most guides tend to skip the negatives of using the tool they’ve been trying to teach you.
-It’s important to understand that there are both pros and cons associated with using all these tools.

-_Logs are expensive_.
-There’s no getting around it, especially when you’re at scale, logs not only allow you to inspect the user’s state at any point in time but also trace how they got to that point.

-You can use metrics to get around this.
-Metrics allow you to aggregate data and answer questions about your customers without having to keep a trace of every action a user has taken.
-The biggest issue with metrics is that you have to decide the question you want to answer before collecting the data, but they allow to create insights for cheap.

 ## Writing Effective Logs

 ***It's seriously this easy...***